n6garcia/FVS-solver/README.md

 # Minimum Directed Feedback Vertex Set Approximation Algorithm AKA Dictionary Problem

-### Motivation/Question (Dictionary Problem) - `What is the smallest set of words that can be used to define every word in the dictionary?`
+### Motivation/Question (Dictionary Problem) - `What is the smallest set of words that can be used to define every word in the dictionary?

-### Author: Noel Garcia - n6garcia@ucsd.edu - https://noeldev.site/

 ### Algorithmn Time Complexity : O(N\*Log(N)) : Solves 100k nodes in ~400ms